The Events at the Young Vic

 The Events is certainly a fearless effort to question responses to evil acts such as Brevik’s, but the finality is missing.
 What we are left with is a conglomeration of intellectualisms and profundity that raises more questions than it answers.

-The Events is on at the Young Vic until 2nd November 2013, for further information or to book visit here.
+The Events is at the Young Vic until 2nd November 2013.
+For further information or to book visit the theatre’s website here.

 Watch the choir perform a scene from The Events here: